orix-software/orix-software.github.io/docs/home/header.md

 ;16
         .byt <endofmemory,>EndOfMemory   ; end of loading adress ; 18
-        .byt $00                ; size of the bitfield map in the file low .byt $00                ; size of the bitfield map in the file high ; end of header
+        .byt $00                ; Offset of the bitfield map in the file low .byt $00                ; Offset of the bitfield map in the file high ; end of header
 start_adress:
         lda  $00